solarorb93/BetaSuite/README.md

 ## Installing Basic BetaSuite Dependencies
 Yes, you really have to do all these things.
 1. Install Python 3.9
+    * FOLLOW THESE INSTRUCTIONS EXACTLY.
+A huge portion of user issues come from not following these exactly.
+And these errors often show up much later in the section about activitating GPU Acceleration.
+DO NOT install from the Windows store.
+DO NOT use whatever old version of python you have installed from a previous project.
+DO NOT forget to click the "Add to PATH" option in the installer.
+If you do any of these things, I promise, it will probably not work.
     * BetaSuite is written in Python.
 You do not have to be a programmer to use BetaSuite, but you do need to install Python so that the BetaSuite code can run.
     * Right now, Python releases are at https://www.python.org/downloads/windows/.
 You must download a version starting with 3.9.
 Do not install 3.10 or any other version.
 As of this writing, 3.9.13 is the most up to date version of 3.9.
 You should install whatever the most up to date version is.
     * When you install Python, make certain that you enable the option to add Python to your PATH variable.
+MAKE SURE YOU DO THIS.
+PLEASE.
     * To test that python is correctly installed, open a cmd window by going to Start->Run and entering `cmd` and then pressing enter.
 In the black window that appears, type `python` and then press enter.
 You should see a prompt come up that says "Python 3.9" and give you a >>> prompt.
 Type `quit()` and press enter to exit.
 If you did not get a Python 3.9 prompt, you did not install Python correctly.
+    * If you still run into issues, one user has reported they had to install python to C:\Program Files\Python39\ in the installer.
+We don't know why, and no-one else has had this issue, but if you still run into issues it can be a debugging tip!

 2. Install Python Packages
     * BetaSuite relies on a number of public packages for Python that must be installed.